LenarBad/easylog/README.md

 ## Retry on Exceptions

-If you need to retry a method on some spicific exception or exceptions then you can use these parameters to setup the retry functionality.
+If you need to retry a method on some specific exception or exceptions then you can use these parameters to setup the retry functionality.

 ```Class<? extends Throwable>[] retryExceptions() default {}``` -  a list of exceptions to retry on.